Veronica O'Mara

-Veronica O'Mara is a historian at the University of Hull who is a specialist in medieval English religious literature, particularly sermons, and female literacy.
+Veronica O'Mara is a historian at the University of Leeds who is a specialist in medieval English religious literature, particularly sermons, and female literacy.
 She is joint editor with Carolyn Muessig of Medieval Sermon Studies.
 O'Mara is engaged in a long-term project on Nuns' Literacies in Medieval Europe which has resulted in conferences in Hull (2011), Missouri-Kansas City (2012), and Antwerp (2013).